College of Health Solutions policies

 Academic warning and probation

 An ASU student who does not achieve the minimum GPA standard at the completion of the first term of study receives an academic warning.
-If, after one term with an academic warning, a student still does not achieve the minimum GPA standard, the student is placed on probation for at least one additional term.
-If a student's minimum GPA first falls below the standard in a term that is not the student's first term at ASU, the student is placed on probation.
+If, after one term with an academic warning, a student still does not achieve the minimum GPA standard, they are placed on probation for at least one additional term.
+If their minimum GPA first falls below the standard in a term that is not their first term at ASU, they are placed on probation.
 Failure to return to good academic standing after being placed on probation may result in disqualification.

 If a student is placed on academic warning or probation, they receive communication from the college indicating next steps and requirements.